puffle/server/README.md

 - **Configurable**: Highly configurable through the use of JSON-based config files.

 ## 🚀 Deploy

+> :warning: This code has [breaking changes](docs/BREAKING_CHANGES.md) that make it incompatible with the Yukon client.
+A modified client can be found [here](https://github.com/puffle/client).

 The easiest way to deploy is by using Docker!
 For your convenience, we have a repository with recommended Docker images and scripts to run a full copy of the client and server.